manuroag/manuroag.github.io/_projects/1_project.md

 related_publications: false
 ---

-# Radius of Gyration of Proteins

-This repository contains data and Jupyter notebooks to **compute and visualize the radius of gyration (Rg)** of protein structures.

 The radius of gyration is a fundamental scalar quantity that characterizes the **spatial distribution of mass** in a protein and is widely used in:
 - Structural biology
 - Polymer physics